 If those feelings have changed over time, it's probably because you haven't been intentional about keeping your marriage vibrant.
 Relationships, like cars, need regular maintenance.
 Without it, engines fail and couples grow apart.

 Another marriage-destroyer is the "child-centered" parenting philosophy which has become very popular in recent years.
 When kids come along, many couples begin to place all the emphasis on their roles as "mom" and "dad" and very little on their roles as "husband" and "wife."
 Some women, especially those with less expressive husbands, tend to put all of their emotional energy into their relationship with their kids during the child-rearing years.
 By the time their kids enter their teens or go off to college, the couple has drifted so far apart that they barely seem to know each other anymore.
-You can reverse this trend by setting aside some time for special "date nights"- activities that will give the two of you a chance to reconnect and rediscover what it was that brought you together in the first place.
+You can reverse this trend by setting aside some time for special "date nights" – activities that will give the two of you a chance to reconnect and rediscover what it was that brought you together in the first place.

 In your case, the good news is that your husband says he's willing to work on the relationship.
 Many women who've been married for twenty years would give anything to have a husband like that.
 Now you need to ask yourself: are you willing to work on the marriage?
 If so, we suggest you start by seeing an experienced marriage and family therapist.
 He or she can help get your marriage back on track.
 If you'll simply make the commitment and put out the effort, you may find feelings that you thought were gone forever beginning to return.

-In this iQuestions video from Focus on the Family, Dr. Greg Smalley tells how to turn things around when you think you've fallen out of love with your spouse.
+Wife Feels She's Grown Apart From Her Husband: Dr. Greg Smalley tells how to turn things around when you think you've fallen out of love with your spouse.